 That way, you will save time and keep your inbox organized.

-By using a shared inbox, team members have the ability to work together in responding to emails, assign emails to individual members and monitor the progress of conversations in real-time.
+By using a shared inbox such as DragApp, team members have the ability to work together in responding to emails, assign emails to individual members and monitor the progress of conversations in real-time.

 As a result, this enhances communication and coordination among team members, leading to greater productivity and faster response times.
-Shared inboxes are frequently utilized in customer service, sales, and support teams, where there is a need for several team members to manage incoming emails and ensure they are addressed promptly.
+Shared inboxes are frequently utilized in customer support, sales, HR and finance teams, where there is a need for several team members to manage incoming emails and ensure they are addressed promptly.

 This makes it easier for team members to understand the current status of a project and find the next steps.
 Additionally, Kanban boards promote transparency by making the progress visible to everyone on the team.
 This helps to avoid confusion and promote accountability.